AdeDoyle/GLOSSAM_scripts/README.md

 ### TextSim.py

-Contains all functions necessary to compare gloss similarity by various means.
+Contains all functions necessary to compare gloss similarity by various means for the purpose of assessing models.
 These currently include the following methods:

 1. Levenshtein Distance Method
 2. Longest Common Substring Method
 3. LLM Method

+### Apply_models.py

+Contains functions to apply gloss similarity models to real-world gloss collections.

 ## Description of Functions